-R or Stata statistical software NOTE RM1 is an important foundation unit.
-Students who do not develop a strong grasp of this material will struggle to become successful biostatisticians. \co-requisite, may be taken before or concurrently Regression Modelling for Biostatistics 2 Coordinator: Semester 1: Dr Michael Waller School of Public Health, University of Queensland Semester 2: Prof Gillian Heller, NHMRC Clinical Trials Centre, University of Sydney Prerequisites: Epidemiology, Mathematical Foundations for Biostatistics (or Mathematical Background for Biostatistics and Probability and Distribution Theory), Principles of Statistical Inference, Regression Modelling for Biostatistics 1 (or Linear Models) Semester availability: Semester 1 and Semester 2 Time commitment: 8-12 hours total study time per week Aim: To enable students to implement generalized linear models (GLMs) for analysis of categorical data, and survival analysis methods for time-to-event data, with proper attention to the underlying assumptions.
+Regression Modelling for Biostatistics 2

+Coordinator: Semester 1: Dr Michael Waller School of Public Health, University of Queensland Semester 2: Prof Gillian Heller, NHMRC Clinical Trials Centre, University of Sydney Prerequisites: Epidemiology, Mathematical Foundations for Biostatistics (or Mathematical Background for Biostatistics and Probability and Distribution Theory), Principles of Statistical Inference, Regression Modelling for Biostatistics 1 (or Linear Models) Semester availability: Semester 1 and Semester 2 Time commitment: 8-12 hours total study time per week Aim: To enable students to implement generalized linear models (GLMs) for analysis of categorical data, and survival analysis methods for time-to-event data, with proper attention to the underlying assumptions.
 A major focus is on selection of appropriate methods, assessing the model fit and diagnostics of GLMs and survival models, and the practical interpretation and communication of model results.
 Content: This unit presents the theory and application of generalised linear models (GLMs) and survival analysis.
 The unit covers the implementation of GLMs to analyse count data using Poisson and negative binomial regression; how logistic regression models can be applied to binary, multinomial, and ordinal data; and the use of GLMs with continuous data.
 The unit presents methods to analyse time to event survival data including the Kaplan Meier curve and the Cox proportional hazards model.
 Assessment: 3 assignments, worth 30%, 30% and 40%.
 Prescribed texts: Vittinghoff E, Glidden D, Shiboski S, McCulloch C. Regression Methods in Biostatistics: Linear, logistic, survival and repeated measures models.
-2nd Edition.
-Springer Verlag 2012 For details, including ISBN, see the BCA Textbook Guide Special computer requirements: R or Stata statistical software Biostatistics Research/Practical Project (WPP)\ Coordinator: Supervisor will depend on university.
+2 nd Edition.
+Springer Verlag 2012 For details, including ISBN, see the BCA Textbook Guide Special computer requirements: R or Stata statistical software Online resources: Course notes, online mini-lecture videos, online tutorials, discussion board

+Biostatistics Research/Practical Project (WPP)
-Prerequisites: Minimum of 4 units, including Regression Modelling for Biostatistics 1 (or Linear Models) and Data Management & Statistical Computing Semester availability: Semesters 1 and 2 - upon arrangement with BCA Program Coordinator at the student's home university Unit options:

-- a one-project unit worth equivalent credit points to a single unit; Note that this option is not available at all BCA universities.
-Please check the Graduate Handbook and consult the program coordinator at your home university. - a two-project unit worth equivalent credit points to 2 units (generally offered as 2 separate units); and only available at the University of Queensland:

-a four-project unit - worth equivalent credit points to 4 (BCA) units (8 UQ units) The schedule of study for students will be determined on a case-by-case basis with the BCA Program Coordinator at the students' home university, based on student needs and goals.
-Students choosing the one-project unit will need to make up credit points equal to the Masters Degree by choosing an elective.
-The aim of this unit is that the student gains practical experience, usually in workplace settings, in the application of knowledge and skills learnt during the coursework of the $\,$ masters program.

-The student will usually provide evidence of having met this goal by presenting a portfolio or thesis made up of a preface and project reports.
-An outline of the options for the structure of this unit, including supervision and assessment requirements, is available here.
+Coordinator: Supervisor will depend on university.
+Prerequisites: Minimum of 4 units, including Regression Modelling for Biostatistics 1 (or Linear Models) and Data Management & Statistical Computing Semester availability: Semesters 1 and 2 - upon arrangement with BCA Program Coordinator at the student's home university Unit options: a one-project unit - worth equivalent credit points to a single unit; Note that this option is not available at all BCA universities.
+Please check the Graduate Handbook and consult the program coordinator at your home university. a two-project unit - worth equivalent credit points to 2 units (generally offered as 2 separate units); and only available at the University of Queensland: a four-project unit - worth equivalent credit points to 4 (BCA) units (8 UQ units) The schedule of study for students will be determined on a case-by-case basis with the BCA Program Coordinator at the students' home university, based on student needs and goals.
+Students choosing the one-project unit will need to make up credit points equal to the Masters degree by choosing an elective.
+Aim: The aim of this unit is that the student gains practical experience, usually in workplace settings, in the application of knowledge and skills learnt during the coursework of the Masters program.
+Content: The student will usually provide evidence of having met this goal by presenting a portfolio or thesis made up of a preface and project reports .
+An outline of the options for the structure of this unit, including supervision and assessment requirements, is available here .
 PLEASE NOTE Adequate supervisory arrangements must be in place before students commence this unit.
 Students wishing to complete the Masters Degree should discuss options for WPP with the BCA program coordinator at their home university.
 The requirements of individual universities may differ.
 Depending on the university, 1, 2 and 4 unit options may be available for WPP.
-Aim:

-Content: